 University of Alabama at Birmingham, Birmingham, AL

-I am a Ph.D. candidate at the University of Alabama at Birmingham working in the laboratory of Ralph Sanderson.
+I am a Ph.D. candidate at the University of Alabama at Birmingham working in the laboratory of Dr. Ralph Sanderson.
 Our primary goal is to understand what promotes the aggressive behavior of myeloma and to use this knowledge to develop better therapies.
 My project is focused on the role of syndecan-1, a heparan sulfate proteolgycan, which can be shed from the cell surface of myeloma cells.
-This tumor-derived shed syndecan-1 can bind and interact with other tumor cells or host cells to promote an aggressive tumor phenotype.
+This tumor-derived shed syndecan-1 can bind and interact with other tumor cells or host cells to promote an aggressive tumor behavior.
 I aim to determine how shed syndecan-1 alters cells and whether this will provide new therapeutic targets to block myeloma progression.

 Postdoctoral Researcher, Department of Medical Oncology